fairingrey/actix-realworld-example-app/README.md

 This codebase was created to demonstrate a fully fledged fullstack application built with [Actix](https://actix.rs/) including CRUD operations, authentication, routing, pagination, and more.

-This implementation is a work in progress.
-Feel free to take a look and help out if you'd like!
-Take a look at the issues if you want an idea of what else needs to be finished.
+This implementation currently needs to be reviewed.
+See the [Contributing](#contributing) section below.

 For more information on how this works with other frontends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.